U.S. flag

 Mechanism of Action

-There are two groups of PPIs: the benzimidazole group and the imidazopyridine group.
+Proton pump inhibitors are categorized into 2 groups: the benzimidazole group and the imidazopyridine group.
 Pantoprazole falls in the benzimidazole group of PPIs.
-The difference between these two groups is that benzimidazoles have an extended rate of metabolism resulting in a shorter presence in plasma.
+The primary difference between them is that benzimidazoles have a faster rate of metabolism, resulting in a shorter presence in plasma.
 Regarding the mechanism of action, pantoprazole irreversibly inhibits the H+/K+ ATP pumps.
-There is an increased rate of pantoprazole degradation with decreased environmental pH.
+There is an increased rate of pantoprazole degradation at lower environmental pH levels.
 Therefore, it makes sense that this medication would work best in the stomach, where the H+/K+ ATP pumps are located (specifically within the parietal cells of the stomach lining).
-This step is the final step in gastric acid production.
-As a result, the binding of pantoprazole to these pumps prevents acid secretion for up to 24 hours.
+This is the final step in gastric acid production.
+Binding of pantoprazole to these pumps prevents acid secretion for up to 24 hours.
 After 24 hours, new pumps have been created, and thus a subsequent dose of pantoprazole is required to inhibit their action.
-The onset of action is rapid, and the maximal effect occurs between 2 and 6 hours after drug administration.
-Pantoprazole is also metabolized in the liver, predominantly by CYP2C19 demethylation and sulfation.
-These metabolites are not known to be of any significance.

 Administration

-To correctly dose pantoprazole requires correct diagnosis since there are different administration protocols based on the condition treated.
-There are a handful of disease processes that pantoprazole helps treat.[4]
-These include erosive esophagitis associated with gastroesophageal reflux disease, healing maintenance of erosive esophagitis, and pathological hypersecretory conditions such as Zollinger-Ellison syndrome.
-For erosive esophagitis associated with gastroesophageal reflux disease, pantoprazole administration can be oral or intravenous.
-For oral administration, treatment is typically 40 mg daily or 20 mg daily for milder cases, for a total of 8 weeks.[5]
-There is an optional “maintenance” period in which the same dose can continue for up to 12 months.
+Correctly dosing pantoprazole requires a correct diagnosis, as different administration protocols are based on the condition being treated.
+There are several disease processes that pantoprazole helps manage.[12]
+These include erosive esophagitis associated with gastroesophageal reflux disease, erosive esophagitis, and pathological hypersecretory conditions such as Zollinger-Ellison syndrome.
+For erosive esophagitis associated with gastroesophageal reflux disease, pantoprazole can be administered orally or intravenously.
+For oral administration, treatment is typically 40 mg daily or 20 mg daily for milder cases, for a total of 8 weeks.[13]
+There is an optional "maintenance" period during which the same dose can continue for up to 12 months.
 Intravenously, 40 mg of pantoprazole is administered daily for 7 to 10 days.
 For Zollinger-Ellison syndrome, pantoprazole administration can also be oral or intravenous.
 For oral administration, treatment is typically 40 mg twice daily.
-There is an option of titrating up to 240 mg if need be.
-Intravenously, the recommendation is to administer 80 mg of pantoprazole every 12 hours.
-As mentioned, pantoprazole also has various off-label uses.[6]
+There is an option of titrating up to 240 mg if needed.
+Intravenously, the recommended dose is 80 mg of pantoprazole administered every 12 hours.
+As mentioned, pantoprazole also has various off-label uses.[14]

-For the eradication of Helicobacter pylori bacterial infections, pantoprazole can be incorporated into drug regimens, which include different types of antibiotics.[7]
+For the eradication of Helicobacter pylori bacterial infections, pantoprazole can be incorporated into drug regimens that include various types of antibiotics.[15]
 For all of these regimens, the recommended dosing is 40 mg of pantoprazole twice daily.
-For peptic ulcer re-bleeding prevention, a loading dose of 80 mg followed by an 8 mg per hour infusion is recommended.[8]
-For NSAID-induced ulcers, the recommended dosing is 20 to 40 mg oral each day.[9]
-Pantoprazole administration can be with or without food, but it is preferable to take it 30 minutes before a meal.
+A loading dose of 80 mg, followed by an infusion of 8 mg per hour, is recommended for the prevention of peptic ulcer rebleeding.[16]
+For NSAID-induced ulcers, the recommended dosing is 20 to 40 mg orally each day.[17]
+Pantoprazole administration can be with or without food, but taking it 30 minutes before a meal is preferable.[18]
 The tablet should be swallowed whole and should not be crushed or chewed.
-The absorption of pantoprazole is not affected by the concomitant administration of antacids.
-It has a bioavailability of 77% when taken orally.

 Adverse Effects

-Even though pantoprazole is a relatively benign medication, there is still a risk of adverse effects.[10]
+Even though pantoprazole is a relatively benign medication, there is still a risk of adverse effects.[28]
 The primary adverse effects of pantoprazole include diarrhea, headache, upper respiratory tract infection, and abdominal pain.
-Long-term complications of pantoprazole use include diarrhea attributed to Clostridium difficile or microscopic colitis, small-intestinal bacterial overgrowth, vitamin B12 deficiency, iron deficiency, calcium deficiency, magnesium deficiency, bone demineralization, interstitial nephritis, and diminished absorption of medications such as clopidogrel.[11]
-There is a rarely associated risk of subacute cutaneous lupus erythematosus in association with pantoprazole, and in December of 2017, Health Canada recently acknowledged this risk.
-In the geriatric population specifically, treatment with pantoprazole for eight or more weeks is not recommended.
-The Beers Criteria classifies pantoprazole as an inappropriate medication for the elderly population due to an associated increased risk of Clostridium difficile infection and bone density loss.[12][13]
+Long-term complications of pantoprazole use include diarrhea attributed to Clostridium difficile or microscopic colitis, small-intestinal bacterial overgrowth, vitamin B12 deficiency, iron deficiency, calcium deficiency, magnesium deficiency, bone demineralization, interstitial nephritis, and diminished absorption of medications such as clopidogrel.[29]
+There is a rare risk of subacute cutaneous lupus erythematosus associated with pantoprazole administration, and Health Canada acknowledged this risk in December 2017.
+In older adults specifically, treatment with pantoprazole for 8 weeks or longer is not recommended.
+The Beers Criteria classifies pantoprazole as an inappropriate medication for the older population due to an associated increased risk of Clostridium difficile infection and bone density loss.[30][31]
+A recent study has reported that QTc prolongation in critically ill patients; additional research is required.[32]

 Contraindications